-Cozy Pure was started by Cheryl Hahn, who combined her background in the textiles industry with her interest in sustainable, eco-friendly products.
-Keeping production in the USA was always part of her vision and the company bases its operations in Norfolk, Virginia.
-They operate out of a 25,000 square foot workshop space, where they cut fabric by hand and fill pillows by hand.
+Cozy Pure was started by Cheryl Hahn, who combined her background in the textile industry with her interest in sustainable, eco-friendly products.
+Keeping production in the USA was always part of her vision, and the company bases its operations in Norfolk, Virginia.
+They operate out of a 25,000-square-foot workshop space, where they cut fabric by hand and fill pillows by hand.
 Like American Blossom Linen’s sheets, these are also made with organic cotton.

 The Cozy Pure sheets have a high thread count, which promises softness and luxury.
 I like that they are organic, especially if you are looking for a crib sheet, which they do carry.
 They only offer one color, but it is a great price ($203 for a King set).
 When you consider that it’s made of organic cotton, it’s hard to find a better value out there.

 If buying organic is a big factor for you, you’ll love the price point of the Cozy Pure sheets.
 They don’t have as many offerings in the sheets department as some other retailers, but they do have the basics in a nice-looking natural color.
 Cozy Pure also makes mattresses, blankets, pillows, and a variety of other textiles.
 If you are looking to revamp your entire bed, you can get everything from one place.
 These are easily some of the best organic best sheets made in the USA.